the-nightling/RRT_Matlab/readme.md

 ## Idea
-- paralellize using multi-RRT (test with dual-RRT first)
+- parallelize using multi-RRT (test with dual-RRT first)